-The Pension Research Council and Boettner Center, the Leonard Davis Institute and Center for Health Incentives and Behavioral Economics, the Population Aging Research Center, and the Population Studies Center invite investigators to submit pilot proposals for the annual FY 2019-2020 Quartet Pilot Research Project competition.
-Please share this announcement with researchers who might be interested.
+The Pension Research Council (PRC) and Boettner Center, the Center for Health Incentives and Behavioral Economics (CHIBE), the Population Aging Research Center (PARC), and the Population Studies Center (PSC) invite investigators to submit pilot proposals for the annual 2023-2024 Quartet Pilot Research Project competition.

 Total costs are generally limited to $10,000-$20,000 per application; however, larger budgets may be considered if the project is well-suited for generating applications for NIH funding.

 Proposals focusing on Population Health, Life-course, and Healthy Aging in the following areas are encouraged:

 - New Dynamics of Population Diversity (population composition, migration, race, health inequality, aging and mortality)